dromero-dotcom/dromero-dotcom.github.io/proj4_BookshopFcst.md

 It is important to mention there were three COVID-19 lockdowns in the UK in 2020 and 2021, when no physical sales took place.
 These "shocks" had a significant impact on the patterns seen until then and thus influenced the structure of the data.

-Asa proof-of-concept, the study focused on analyising sales of two books in different genres:
+As a proof-of-concept, the study focused on analyising sales of two books in different genres:
-* "The Alchemist" (by P. Coehlo, adult, non-fiction)
+* "The Alchemist" (by P. Coehlo, adult-fiction)
 * "The Very Hungry Caterpillar" (by E. Carle, Children's)

-For the study, various models were trained on data from 2012 to 2023, then predictions obtained for the last 32 weeks, which were then assessed vs. the actuals in a "Test" subset.
+For the study, various models were trained on data from 2012 to 2023, then predictions obtained for the last 32 weeks, which were evaluated vs. actuals.

 ---

 ### 2. Methodology

 The aim was to produce reasonable sales forecasts for each book separately.
 The approach was this:
-* Data Preparation: extracted datasets and separated into training/testing (see below).
+* Data Preparation: extracted data for each book and separated into training/testing (see below).

 <img src="images/proj4/Train_Test.png?raw=true"/>